snyk/snyk-images/README.md

 * Make it easy to provide images which match upstream development environments, for example covering the range of different software versions and operating systems in common usage
-* Minimize the ammount of configuration we need to maintain per image
+* Minimize the amount of configuration we need to maintain per image
 * Avoid the need to install a Node development environment for non-Node users